 It is particularly challenging if students are trying to use their mobile devices for group classes where the extra data/power required can potentially ruin the learning experience for other participants.

 While the emergence of 5G and more free wi-fi options popping up all the time makes us all optimists about mobile's longer-term prospects, our current view is that the learning experience is far, far better on a desktop computer (and potentially a tablet) vs a mobile phone.

 There are a number of advantages that computers & tablets have over smartphones:

-If you're new to teaching live online classes then please check out the full article that discusses many of the implications of teaching student on mobile devices.
+If you're new to teaching live online classes, please check out the full article that discusses many of the implications of teaching students on mobile devices.

-We would encourage students using their computer/tablet as often they can but don't worry, we still have a good back-up option for mobile users:
+We would encourage students to use their computer/tablet as often they can but don't worry, we still have a good backup option for mobile users:

-You're also welcome to review our minimum requirements for browsers and internet connections here.
+You're also welcome to review our minimum requirements to use our platform here.